-organisation and the nature, scale, and complexity of their activities when developing and implementing policies and procedures.31

-- 4.16 To meet the PRA's expectations on information sharing, it is desirable to ensure appropriate connectivity between the firm and its head office or with the parent company board.
-For example, in the case of a UK subsidiary, a non-executive director from the group board may sit on the local board (or vice versa), or the local chairs of the Risk and Audit Committees may meet regularly with their counterparts at the parent. - 4.17 Where the group has a large-scale operation comprising both a branch and subsidiary in the UK, and together they are systemically important, then even though the PRA generally expects branches and subsidiaries to have independent governance arrangements (to safeguard against conflicts of interest in how risks are booked into the UK), the need for there to be a holistic view of UK risks may be more important.
-In those circumstances, it may be appropriate to have either a UK or regional CEO overseeing the whole UK footprint, and potentially other arrangements to ensure it has a comprehensive view of the risks the firm runs in the UK.32
+- 4.15 The UK subsidiary or branch should establish, implement, and maintain adequate risk management policies and procedures, including effective procedures for risk assessment, which identify the risks relating to its activities, processes, and systems, and where appropriate, set its risk appetite or the level of risk tolerated.33 As noted in the PRA's approach to banking supervision, senior management should embed the principle of safety and soundness in the culture of their organisation.34 - 4.16 Where group risk management decisions are being taken which could have an effect on the UK subsidiary or branch, those decisions should take into account the views of representatives from the subsidiary or branch.
+Those representatives should be given sufficient access to, and influence in, the relevant decision-making committee(s).
+Firms should take into account their size and internal organisation and the nature, scale, and complexity of their activities when developing and implementing policies and procedures.35 - 4.17 To meet the PRA's expectations on information sharing, it is desirable to ensure appropriate connectivity between the firm and its head office or with the parent company board.
+For example, in the case of a UK subsidiary, a non-executive director from the group board may sit on the local board (or vice versa), or the local chairs of the Risk and Audit Committees may meet regularly with their counterparts at the parent. - 4.18 Where the group has a large-scale operation comprising both a branch and subsidiary in the UK, and together they are systemically important, then even though the PRA generally expects branches and subsidiaries to have independent governance arrangements (to safeguard against conflicts of interest in how risks are booked into the UK), the need for there to be a holistic view of UK risks may be more important.
+In those circumstances, it may be appropriate to have either a UK or regional Chief Executive Officer (CEO) overseeing the whole UK footprint, and potentially other arrangements to ensure it has a comprehensive view of the risks the firm runs in the UK.36

-Accountability of Senior Management Functions
+Accountability of Senior Management Functions (SMFs)